15 Best Things to Do in Norwich (CT)

 Epicure Brewing

-A couple of streets in from the old harbour you can sit down with a pint, half-pint or flight of craft beer from Wednesday to Sunday.
+A couple of streets in from the old harbor you can sit down with a pint, half-pint or flight of craft beer from Wednesday to Sunday.

 With exposed pipes overhead, Epicure Brewing has a neatly designed 75-seat taproom pouring a range of beers brewed onsite in a 15BBL system.

-Epicure Brewing prides itself as a “Bring Your Own Food/Make Yourself at Home” kind of place, and there are Korean, Mexican, Indian and Pizza joints within a minute or two on foot.
+Epicure Brewing prides itself as a “Bring Your Own Food/Make Yourself at Home” kind of place.
+There are Indian, Chinese, sandwich, and pizza joints within a minute or two on foot.

 11. Mashantucket Pequot Museum